← The Grove

 50Max per grower / week

-Each week's scoring produces one Apostle Card per pod — showing the five metrics, weekly total, season-to-date total, and a one-to-two sentence verdict.
+Each week's scoring produces one Root Card per pod — showing the five metrics, weekly total, season-to-date total, and a one-to-two sentence verdict.
 Cards are published every Tuesday.

 4. The Root Check Challenge